github/docs/content/github-cli/github-cli/quickstart.md

 ### Cloning a repository

-Enter `gh clone OWNER/REPO`.
-For example, `gh clone octo-org/octo-repo` clones the `octo-org/octo-repo` repository to the directory from which you ran this command on your local computer.
+Enter `gh repo clone OWNER/REPO`.
+For example, `gh repo clone octo-org/octo-repo` clones the `octo-org/octo-repo` repository to the directory from which you ran this command on your local computer.

 ### Creating a repository